This page on gout foot pain was last reviewed or updated on 25 May 2017.

 If your initial tablet or capsule prescription doesn't work, get an injection into the affected area of indomethacin or a corticosteroid such as prednisolone, or triamcinolone.
 This should kill the pain.

 ARE THERE ANY SPECIAL MEDICINES FOR LONG TERM FOOT GOUT TREATMENT?

 No. Because gout's needle shaped crystals are the same where ever they are deposited, except that they vary in size, there aren't any different medicines for long term foot gout treatment.
 Controlling or curing gout means getting the uric acid level down to below 5.0 mg/dL - 6.0 mg/dL, at which point gout's crystals begin to dissolve and further attacks are less likely.
 Neither is it the case that a certain cause of gout will lead to an attack in a specific area.
 Over-production of uric acid, for example, could mean any attack in any of gout's usual places.
-So could under-excretion, and so on.
+So could under-excretion, kidney damage, and the other causes.